 Visiting the world-famous Fisherman’s Wharf should be part of any trip to San Francisco, and you can make the most of your visit with a Wharf Pass.
 This one-stop ticket gets you into Aquarium of the Bay, Madame Tussauds®, the 7D Experience, and the San Francisco Dungeon, plus a Bay cruise.

 San Francisco Beaches

 San Francisco’s beaches aren’t necessarily known for swimming or sunbathing because the water is cold (it’s not called Fog City for nothing).
 That said, the rocky, cliffside San Francisco beaches are some of the most beautiful in the world, and the best San Francisco beaches for surfing have some amazing waves.
-If you’re in San Francisco, visit the beaches for the views – it’s worth it.
+If you’re in SF, visit the beaches for the views – it’s worth it.

 What are your top things to do in San Francisco?